-- Any report or disclosure required under Article 22A of Chapter 163 of the General Statutes, Regulating Contributions/Expenditures in political campaigns. - Any lawful warrant for personal information issued by a court of competent jurisdiction. - A request for discovery of personal information in litigation if both of the following conditions are met: - $\circ~$ The requestor demonstrates a compelling need for the personal information by clear and convincing evidence. - The requestor obtains a protective order barring disclosure of personal information to any person not named in the litigation. - Admission of personal information as relevant evidence before a court of competent jurisdiction.
-No court shall publicly reveal personal information absent a specific finding of good cause. - Releasing personal information by a public agency that was voluntarily released to the public by the person or the nonprofit organization to which it relates. - Collection of information disclosing the identity of any director, officer, registered agent, or incorporator of a nonprofit organization in any report or disclosure required by statute to be filed with the Secretary of State.
-The Article does not preclude an audit, examination, review, or investigation pursuant to the authority of the Secretary of State under Chapters 10B, 55A, 78A, 78C, 78D, 120C, or 131F of the General Statutes so long as both of the following apply: - The personal information is only used in connection with the specific audit, examination, review, or investigation to which the request relations and for any related proceedings. - Any personal information collected otherwise remains subject to G.S.
-55A-18-04(a)(2), unless expressly required by law to be publicly disclosed. - Disclosure of personal information derived form a donation to a nonprofit organization that is affiliated with a public agency and required by statute, if the person has not previously requested anonymity. - Collection and reporting by a national securities association that is registered pursuant to 15 U.S.C. §780-3, any regulations adopted under it, or any information that the national securities association is required to provide pursuant to State law. - Requests by the Attorney General for personal information required for an audit, examination, review, or investigation pursuant to Chapters 36C, 36E, 55A, 75, and 131F of the General Statutes.
-Personal information provided pursuant to this exception can only be used in connection with the specific audit, examination, review, or investigation to which it relates and for any related proceedings.
-Any personal information collected will remain subject to the provisions of G.S.
-55A-18-04(a)(2), unless expressly required by law to be publicly disclosed. - G.S.
-55A-18-06 would provide penalties for violations of the Act.
+- A request for discovery of personal information in litigation if both of the following conditions are met: - $\circ~$ The requestor demonstrates a compelling need for the personal information by clear and convincing evidence. - The requestor obtains a protective order barring disclosure of personal information to any person not named in the litigation. - Admission of personal information as relevant evidence before a court of competent jurisdiction.
+No court shall publicly reveal personal information absent a specific finding of good cause. - Releasing personal information by a public agency that was voluntarily released to the public by the person or the nonprofit organization to which it relates. - Collection of information disclosing the identity of any director, officer, registered agent, or incorporator of a nonprofit organization in any report or disclosure required by statute to be filed with the Secretary of State, except that information that directly identifies a person as a donor of financial support to a nonprofit organization shall not be collected or disclosed. - Disclosure of personal information derived form a donation to a nonprofit organization that is affiliated with a public agency and required by statute, if the person has not previously requested anonymity. - Nothing in this Act shall apply to a national securities association that is registered pursuant to 15 U.S.C. §780-3, any regulations adopted under it, or any information that the national securities association is required to provide pursuant to State law.

+Section 6 would provide penalties for violations of the Act.
 A person alleging a violation of the Act may bring a civil action for injunctive relief, damages, or both.
-Damages may be awarded as follows:

-Senate Bill 416

-Page 3

-- Compensatory damages not less than \$2,500 for each violation; - A sum not to exceed three times the sum of the above amount for an intentional violation.
+Damages may be awarded as follows 1) compensatory damages not less than \$2,500 for each violation; and 2) a sum not to exceed three times the sum of the above amount for an intentional violation.
 Court costs, including reasonable attorney fees and witness fees, may also be awarded if the court deems it appropriate.
 A person who knowingly violates this Article is guilty of a misdemeanor punishable by imprisonment for not more than 90 days or a fine of not more than one thousand dollars (\$1,000) or both.

-G.S.
-55A-18-07 contains severability language.
+Section 7 of the bill contains severability language.